pdxparrot/ggj2020/SETUP.md

   * Disable HDR
   * Disable MSAA
   * Remove the Audio Listener
+  * Add the UICameraAspectRatio component to the camera
+* Setup Lighting
   * Remove the Skybox Material
   * Environment Lighting Source: Color
-* **TODO:** Setup Lighting
+  * Disable Realtime Global Illumination
+  * Disable Baked Global Illumination
+  * Disable Auto Generate lighting
 * Add the scene to the Build Settings
-* Add a new TitleScreen object to the scene
-  * Layer: UI
-  * Add a new Canvas object below the TitleScreen
-    * UI Scale Mode: Scale With Screen Size
-    * Reference Resolution: 1280x720
-    * Match Width Or Height: 0.5
-    * Remove the Graphic Raycaster
-    * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
-  * Add a Panel under the Canvas
-    * Disable Raycast Target
-    * Color: (255, 0, 0, 255)
-  * Add a TextMeshPro - Text (Status)
-    * Pos Y: 256
-    * Text: "Placeholder"
-    * Center the text
-    * Disable Raycast Target
 * The scene should now load when the main scene is run as long as the name of the scene matches what was set in the MainMenuState prefab

 # Game States